kittykatattack/ga/README.md

   checking you'll need for tile-based games.
 You can use it in combination with the any of the 2D geometric collision methods for optimized broadphase/narrowphase collision checking if you want to.
+- Use `updateMap` to keep a tile-based world's map data array up-to-date with moving sprites.
 - Create a `worldCamera` that follows sprites around a scrolling game world.